 Antioxidants, found in certain foods, scavenge and neutralise free radicals from the body's cells and prevent or reduce the cell damage caused by oxidation.
-These include the nutrient antioxidants vitamins A, C and E and a range of biologically active phytochemicals.
-Vitamin E and the polyphenols and flavonoids found in both Green and SunGold are the major contributors to the antioxidant capacity of kiwifruit.
-Quercetin, a flavonoid in kiwifruit, has both antioxidant and anti-inflammatory properties.
+These include the antioxidants vitamins A, C and E and a range of biologically active phytochemicals.
+Vitamin C and the polyphenols and flavonoids found in Green, SunGold and RubyRed are the major contributors to the antioxidant capacity of kiwifruit.
 Carotenoids lutein and zeaxanthin also support antioxidant function in the body, particularly in eye health.
-Gold kiwifruit is particularly high in the polyphenol epicatechin, and Green kiwifruit has a range including epicatechin, lutein and kaempferol.
+SunGold kiwifruit is particularly high in the polyphenol epicatechin, and Green kiwifruit has a range including epicatechin, lutein and kaempferol.
 While it is not possible to link the polyphenolic compounds in kiwifruit to any specific health benefit, strong evidence exists demonstrating that eating foods with polyphenolic compounds contributes to good overall health.
-30% of the total polyphenols in SunGold are found in the skin, so plan to eat them with the skin on.
+53% of the total polyphenols in SunGold are found in the skin, so plan to eat them with the skin on.